alexa-games/litexa/docs/book/presentation.md

 ## `say` Statements

 The [say](/reference/#say) statement specifies speech content for Alexa to deliver.
-It takes one string as an argument and, like any Litexa string, accommodates the use of line breaks to help legibly format your code.
+It takes one string as an argument (referred to as a Say String) and, like any Litexa string, accommodates the use of line breaks to help legibly format your code.

 ```coffeescript
 launch